AleixBueso/Engine-Project-v.2/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and
    limitations under the License.

+## ADITIONAL INFO (ASIGNMENT 3)
+As I couldn't repair the motor to work properly saving/loading scenes does not work properly, i prepared an special scene so that it doesn't crash.
+To load the scene click on Load Scene option and type "Assignment".
+Three emitters should appear.
+On those, at the component Material, just select the texture you want to work with (recomended smoke).
+Blending and alpha are already prepared.
+Press "1" to fire a randomized Firework.